 From the day we are born, we are aging.
 When we are young, we want to be older.
 When we are older, we wish for younger years.
 The grass is not always greener, though.
 Being exactly where you are and appreciating the daily growth can be rather enjoyable.
-I think back to my 20s and have zero desire to go back there.
-What a fool I was!
-Other decades were are also a thing to be left in the past, just where they belong.
+I think back to my younger decades and, while I appreciate them, am glad they are the past.
 As I approached 40, I wondered what it would feel like and be like to be about halfway through life.
 In the United States, the average age of death for a woman is 79 years old, so hitting 40 put me over that halfway mark.
 That is, if I’m average.
 I have no idea when my card will be up, but entering (what is turning out to be) my best decade yet was done with intention and excitement.
-Now that I am 43 years old, I’m feeling better than ever.
-Some people find my constant reference to death to be morbid, but those are the people who have a lot of catching up to do.
-Life is worth living, and I absolutely live mine.
-Fear of many things has subsided, and I move forward despite having fear or trepidation.
+While I think frequently about death, it's so that I really live my life.
+Some people don't like that, and that's ok.
+Fear of many things has subsided for me, and I move forward despite having fear or trepidation.
 Preparing for my second half of life is something I take seriously, and I’ll share with you what I’m doing.

 1. Getting Rid of Excessive Stressors